lcomrade/drone-crowdin-v2/README.md

+I no longer use Crowdin as my account has been banned with no data transferability.
+I no longer maintain this project, so you can create a fork.

 This Drone plugin has nothing to do with [jonasfranz/drone-crowdin](https://github.com/jonasfranz/drone-crowdin).
 The plugin from Jonasfranz uses an outdated version of the Crowdin v1 API, so it does not work correctly with new Crowdin projects and API keys.